Mount of Beatitudes - Jesus Most Famous Teaching

 When He said, “A new covenant,” He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear.
 Hebrews 8:13

 The letter to the Hebrews was written to ‘Hebrews’ who were still going to the Temple to offer their sacrifices to cover their sins.
 The author very eloquently expresses that Jesus’ sacrifice for our sins on the cross is the one and only sacrifice that will cover our sins, and the rituals in the Hebrew Scriptures were only object lessons that we need a Savior, which Jesus was.
 “You don’t need to go to the Temple and participate in sacrifices.
-They are obsolete no longer necessary.
+They are obsolete and no longer necessary.
 Jesus did it all for you on the cross.’
 This is the message of Hebrews.
-When Titus came with his Roman Legions in 70 AD and destroyed the Temple, there have been no more sacrifices for sins.
+Titus came with his Roman Legions a few years later in 70 AD and destroyed the Temple, and there have been no more sacrifices for sins.

-plēroō, πληρόομαι. give true meaning Mt 5:17;
+plēroō, πληρόομαι. give true meaning;

 1) Have permanent validity to everyone in the Kingdom of God; and